 Instructions

-• Cut the broccoli into florets, then transfer to a large bowl.
+• Cut the broccoli into even-sized florets.
+It will cook more evenly this way. then transfer to a large bowl.

 1 head broccoli

-• Add the oil and coat evenly.
-Then, add the salt, pepper, and minced garlic.
+• Add the oil and coat the florets evenly.
+Add the salt, pepper, and minced garlic.
 Toss until evenly coated.

 1-2 tablespoons olive oil, ½ teaspoon kosher salt, ¼ teaspoon freshly ground black pepper, 2 cloves garlic